devleaks/divelog/README.md

-## Interface to hypeGallery Modules ##
+## Interface to hypeGallery Module ##

 **hypeGallery** is a general purpose Photo gallery application.

 If you posted pictures of the dive on Elgg, and checked the "Dive Pictures & Videos" checkbox in your logbook, divelog will establish a relationship between your divelog and your dive pictures in your logbook.

+To link hypeGallery to divelog, the album must satisfy the following conditions:
+(Go to _Edit Album_, press the _(i) Add other details_ link to reveal more album metadata):

+hypeGallery Album Field | Divelog Requirement date | Must correspond to the 'dive_date' of divelog. categories | Must contain the text _divelog_.

 A link will appears in the dive detail page to point at recorded pictures or videos.

-(Note: Due to recent modification of hypeGallery, this option is temporarily unavailable.)

 # Technical Notes #